ymollard/python-advanced-slides/exercises.md

 Limit to 30s of computation max.
 What is the best number of digits you can achieve?

 ---
+-->
+---
-# Mini-project 7: Write asynchronous code – The chess master
+# PROJECT 2: Write asynchronous code
+# The chess master
+---

 In this mini-project, we will simulate **moves of chess** during a tournament in which a unique chess master faces many opponents by turns